fayomihorace/Courses/Programming-fundamentals/introduction.md

 first there are many porgramming languages. and second, the machine or the computer understand only one programming language, which is called: `the machine code`.

-But, we won't enter in the details right now, you just need to know that machine code is not easy to write so people has created more easier and convinient programming languages called high level programming languages.
+But, we won't enter in the details in this course.
+You just need to know that machine code is not easy to write so people has created more easier and convinient programming languages called high level programming languages.

-In the next video, we are to talk more machine code and programming languages that exists.

-And when the programmer finish written the higth level program, he passes it to something called a `compiler`, that will do the job of translating that high level program to the machine code.
-So the program can now be executed by the machine.
+THe programmer then write his program using the high level programming language, and passes it to something called a `compiler` that will do the job of translating that high level program to the machine code and generate an executable file that the machine could run.
 We call those programming languages: `Compiled Programming languages`.
 Some example of such programming languages are: C, C++, Java.

-Now there are other high level programming languages, that instead of waiting the programmer to finish writting the program before create the machine code version, they are able to do the translation at the same time the programmer is writting.
+Now there are other high level programming languages that are capable of translating program line by line into machine code during program run.
+That means, the programer don't need to pass the program to a compiler before the machine could run it.
-So the programmer don't need anymore the wait uni
+The machine can run that programm direcltly, line by line, but by doing the translaton job during the porgram run using what we call an interpreter.
+Those programming langauges are then called `Interpreted Programming Languges`.
+Examples:

+But, because interpreted languages programs do the transaltion job during programm run, they are generally slower than complied programs which wait to have the final machine executable before start running.
+But, the difference is generally lower than a seconds, and you won't even notice it with your eyes.
+So excpet for really time perfomance critical tasks, both compiled and interpreted languages can be used.

+That is. to sumarize, programming is giving a set of instruction to machine (computer, phone, etc..) to perfomr some tasks wiht or without a result.
+The machine only understand the machine code, so normally a program should be written in machine code.
+But because machine code is not easy to write, people have created high level programming languges.
+Some are compiled that means the program is translated into an executable machine code before sent to the machine, and other are interpreted which means the translation occors during the program execution.